andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/fade-views-inout-with-fadeable-a-swift-protocol-extension.md

 ### Creating CocoaPod libraries

-If you&#8217;re interested in seeing a full walk-through of how I created and published the Fadeable Library to the CocoaPods Trunk, I would love it if you gave Module 3 of my Pluralsight course, titled a watch!
-It&#8217;s titled [Creating CocoaPod Libraries][1] and covers from beginning to end, the process of creating a library that&#8217;s compatible with CocoaPods.
+If you're interested in seeing a full walk-through of how I created and published the Fadeable Library to the CocoaPods Trunk, I would love it if you gave Module 3 of my Pluralsight course, titled a watch!
+It's titled [Creating CocoaPod Libraries][1] and covers from beginning to end, the process of creating a library that's compatible with CocoaPods.

 <a name="related" class="jump-target"></a>